 But hyggelig or not, has Noma done it again?
 Has it reached the heights that saw it crowned the best restaurant in the world a record four times?
 No question it can, should it wish to, but this feels to me like the beginning of a whole new journey.

-MICHAEL BOOTH is a freelance journalist and author of several books including a travelogue about Scandinavia, The Almost Nearly Perfect People.
+MICHAEL BOOTH is a freelance journalist and the author of several books, including a travelogue about Scandinavia, The Almost Nearly Perfect People.
 He writes for The Guardian.